ericbannon/browser-e2e-fips/README.md

 5. A chainguard FIPS validated proxy for all tests suites using the Chainguard nginx-FIPS image
 6. Automated FIPS self-tests and TLS cipher checks that validate cryptographic provider status before running any tests

+**NOTE:** You must generate your own self signed certificates in fips-tls/certs for docker-compose to work

 **browser-side cryptography is explicitly excluded from the Authorization to Operate (ATO) boundary**

 ![ATO Boundary Diagram](assets/diagram.png)